webtorrent/webtorrent/README.md

 "When applications are done well, they are just the really application-specific, brackish residue that can't be so easily abstracted away.
 All the nice, reusable components sublimate away onto github and npm where everybody can collaborate to advance the commons." — substack from ["how I write modules"](http://substack.net/how_I_write_modules)

 ![node.js is shiny](http://feross.net/x/node.gif)

-## Planned Features

-- **BitTorrent in your browser!**
-- **No plugins** (uses WebRTC Data Channels for peer-to-peer data)
-- **Streaming playback** (get first pieces first)
-  - Into `video` tag with MediaSource API when possible
-  - Flash player with JS bridge for other media types
-- Works with .torrent files and magnet links
-- Supports DHT (trackerless torrents) over WebRTC
-  - Extensions to DHT protocol to work over WebRTC
-  - DHT nodes do "peer introductions" so WebRTC can work without a centralized signaling server
-- **Supports completely serverless, trackerless operation**

 ## Interoperability with BitTorrent